-While you may not be able to solve all their problems or make them feel better right away, it can help them to know that you understand how they're feeling.
+While you may not be able to solve all their problems or make them feel better right away, it can help them to know that you are listening and that you understand how they're feeling.

 If a statement on this list isn't true in your case, don't say it.
-Also, if you're worried about your safety or the safety of your children, some of these statements may not be appropriate in your case.
+Be truthful with your children.
+If you're worried about your safety or the safety of your children, some of these statements may not be appropriate in your case.

 Focusing on your children's needs can sometimes be hard, especially when you are dealing with your own emotions and challenges.
-You can get help focusing on your children's needs from support people like counsellors, mediators, elders or religious advisors.
+You can get help focusing on your children's needs from support people like doctors, counsellors, mediators, elders or religious advisers.

 Telling your children about the separation or divorce